CluelessCoder73/vdscript_to_llc/README.md

 - `extra_frames_end`: Frames to add/remove at the end of each cut (can be negative).
 - `add_segment_number`: Set this to True to add numbering (e.g., "segment 1").
 3. Run the script.

-Version History:
-v1.0.0 - Initial script with basic conversion functionality - has option to include extra frames at the end of each cut. v1.1.0 - Added feature to include extra frames at the start of each cut. v1.2.0 - Added segment numbering functionality for each cut. v1.3.0 - Allowed negative values for extra_frames_start and extra_frames_end, handling edge cases to prevent invalid segments.